Author: Shelina Sarin

 It is imperative that incoming employees understand the DEI support and expectations within your organization.
 Reviewing your DEI program, education opportunities, and policy is critical for new hires to grow with your DEI efforts.

 Organizations need to pay close attention to each step in the hiring process in order to build and sustain their DEI goals.
 An equitable hiring process will look different to each organization.
-Partnering with organizations such as Lunaria Solutions provides recruiters the confidence and support to create hiring processes suited for a business’ unique needs.
+Partnering with organizations such as Lunaria Solutions provides recruiters with the confidence and support to create hiring processes suited for a business’ unique needs.

-In our 8-week program preview, we include key resources like a candidate survey and DEI policy template that recruiters can use as they improve their hiring practices.
+In our 8-week program sample, we include key resources like a candidate survey and DEI policy template that recruiters can use as they improve their hiring practices.
 You can download the first 3 weeks of our 8-week DEI program here.